JungsikOh/jungsikoh.github.io/_posts/2025-11-19-Acceleration Data Structures with NORI.md

 |     256      |        3.8s        |      3.5s       |
 |     512      |        7.4s        |      6.8s       |

 We can see it faster than KD-Tree.
 That's because BVH didn't spend many times in building tree.
 In experiment, we used small object(V=409676, F=544566).
-Therefore, Maybe they were evaluated accurately.
+Therefore, Maybe they were not evaluated accurately.